nicolaegues/SCFI_DNN/README.md

 - One can either resort to default values, which are pre-emptively specified at the beginning of the "set_variables.py" script (those starting with "def_"),
 - or one can choose to be guided through the possible options via user input.

-If not familiar with the framework it is recommended to go through the input options, as a few methods are dependent on other specific settings.
+If not familiar with the framework it is recommended to go through the input options, as a few methods are dependent on other specific settings (and all the possible options are also listed).

 Parameters: